 Bathtub Party Day

-Bathtub Party Day is a holiday that’s celebrated on the 5th day of December and is intended to encourage more people to enjoy taking a bath every once in a while instead of just jumping in the shower.
+Bathtub Party Day is a holiday celebrated on the 5th of December and is intended to encourage people to enjoy taking a bath every once in a while instead of just jumping in the shower.

-While jumping in the shower might be a quick and easy way for a person to get clean at the beginning or end of their day, nothing can take the place of a nice long soak in a bathtub.
+While jumping in the shower might be a quick and easy way for a person to get clean at the beginning or end of their day, nothing can replace a nice long soak in a bathtub.
 It’s an experience that’s relaxing and allows the bather to reflect on the finer things in life.

 The History of Bathtub Party Day